Care

 Clean off any sawdust before applying a finish.
 You can do this with a vacuum, compressed air, wiping with a Tack Cloth, or just use a piece of old cotton fabric.
 I usually use a cotton rag and denatured alcohol (with a respirator in a ventilated area).

-In this old photo I've sanded some bowls that were in particularly bad shape.
+In the above photo, I've sanded some bowls that were in particularly bad shape.
 I staged them on paper bags in anticipation of applying Boiled Linseed Oil (BLO), which has chemical drying agents that help reduce the curing time.
 BLO is not my most recommended finish, but it is very common in woodworking and was easy to find.
 Simple instructions for BLO are as follows:

-6. One coat of BLO is fine, but you can apply a 2nd coat, or even a 3rd.
+- One coat of BLO is fine.
+But after 24 hours you can apply another coat.
 Each coating will make the wood slightly darker and slightly stronger.

-7. Avoid doing more than 3 coats of linseed, as the oil can get gummy or the finish may get splotchy.
+- Avoid doing more than 3 coats, as linseed oil can get gummy or the finish may get splotchy.
 Gummy linseed can be removed with turpentine.

 If you are using raw linseed oil instead, note that it takes up to a week to dry between coats.
 The upside is that raw linseed is food-safe.
 Here are the same bowls a few minutes later: